kanishkmunot/AgriRent/README.md

 ### About the Project:

-👉 The project is a fully functional E-commerce Shop made using Next.JS and Sanity CMS mentored by JavaScript Mastery.
+👉 We have made a Farming tools rental website using Next.JS and Sanity CMS mentored by JavaScript Mastery.

 # Problems Faced